-Independent Non-Executive Directors' (INED's) fees are a fixed sum of GBP 20,000 annually payable in four equal instalments, plus an amount equal to GBP 1,500 per Board or Committee meeting they attend.
+Independent Non-Executive Directors' (INEDs) fees are a fixed sum of GBP 20,000 annually payable in four equal instalments.
+There is also a fixed fee for those INEDs who hold additional responsibilities, including chairing a Committee of the Board and / or hold the role of Senior Independent Director, also payable in four equal instalments.
+The final component is based on an amount equal to GBP 750 per hour for time spent at the Board or Committee meeting they attend.
 These are paid by a fellow group undertaking and recharged to the Company under a service agreement.
+The costs are allocated equally between SCOR UK and TCMA to reflect the role of the aligned Board and Committee structure.

-The members of the SCOR UK Board who are employees of the SCOR Group do not receive directors' fees in respect of their directorships.
+The members of the SCOR UK Board who are employees of the SCOR Group do not receive Directors' fees in respect of their directorships.